Tang-Li-Jen/Felicity_Machine_Learning_Competition/README.md

 ## Method
 ### Feature Engineering
-We use train9.csv, train1.csv and test9.csv as training dataset to do feature engineering, which are shown below:
+We used train9.csv, train1.csv and test9.csv as training dataset to do feature engineering, which are shown below:
 1. **Users**
-Assuming there is a between-users variance, we took Users’ self-performance in account.
-KDA ratio may be influenced by users’ effort, skills or mindset etc., so we calculate users’ total number of games, total win games and mean win ratio to represent it.
+Assuming there was a between-users variance, we took Users’ self-performance into account.
+KDA ratio might be influenced by users’ effort, skills or mindset etc., so we calculate users’ total number of games, total win games and mean win ratio to represent it.
 2. **Heroes**
-We think each hero has his/her pros and cons.
-However, some heroes are probably meta for current version, so they are especially good to use or easy to dominate the games with higher KDA ratio.
-We calculate heroes’ total number of games, total win games and mean win ratio to measure it.
+We thought each hero has his/her pros and cons.
+However, some heroes were probably meta for current version, so they were especially good to use or easy to dominate the games with higher KDA ratio.
+We calculated heroes’ total number of games, total win games and mean win ratio to measure it.
-Additionally, we grouped heroes into several types by their abilities like base_health, base_str and base agi etc. Also, we calculate each hero group’s total number of games, total win games and mean win ratio to represent group performance.
+Additionally, we grouped heroes into several types by their abilities like base_health, base_str and base agi etc. Also, we calculated each hero group’s total number of games, total win games and mean win ratio to represent group performance.
 3. **Interaction of Users and Heroes**
-Not only consider users’ and heroes ’features respectively, we also take their interaction effect into account.
-Users play different types of heroes may have different performance, especially when some kind of heroes fit users’ potential well.
-As a result, given different primary_attr and hero groups, we calculate their total number of games, total win games and mean win ratio to measure interaction effect.
+Not only considered users’ and heroes ’features respectively, we also took their interaction effect into account.
+Users with different types of heroes have different performance, especially when some kind of heroes fitted users’ potential well.
+As a result, given different primary_attr and hero groups, we calculated their total number of games, total win games and mean win ratio to measure interaction effect.
 ### Modeling
 About the model selection, we choose **XGboost** as our primary